Three ways to cover a graph: Global, Local, and Folded Linear Arboricity

 We give the general definitions of covers and covering numbers in Section~\ref{sec:covers-and-numbers} below.
-In this section we motivate and illustrate these concepts on the basis of one fixed template class: the class $\mc{L}$ of linear forests, i.e., every graph $L \in \mc{L}$ is the disjoint union of simple paths.
-We want to cover a host graph $G = (V,E)$ by several linear forests $L_1,\ldots,L_k \in \mc{L}$, i.e., every edge $e \in E$ shall be contained in at least\footnote{Since linear forests are closed under taking subgraphs, we can indeed assume that $e \in L_i$ for exactly one $i \in [k]$.} one $L_i$ and no non-edge of $G$ shall be contained in any $L_i$.
-If $G$ is covered by $L_1,\ldots,L_k$ we denote this by $G = \bigcup_{i \in [k]}L_i$.
+In this section we motivate and illustrate these concepts on the basis of one fixed covering class: the class $\mc{L}$ of \emph{linear forests}, which are the disjoint unions of paths.
+We want to cover an input graph $H$ by several linear forests $L_1,\ldots,L_k \in \mc{L}$.
+That is, every edge $e \in E(H)$ is contained in at least\footnote{Since linear forests are closed under taking subgraphs, we can indeed assume that $e \in L_i$ for exactly one $i \in [k]$.} one $L_i$ and no non-edge of $H$ is contained in any $L_i$.
+When $H$ is covered by $L_1,\ldots,L_k$ we write $H = \bigcup_{i \in [k]}L_i$.